-The Sussex Centre for Folklore, Fairy Tales and Fantasy hosts the FOLKTALES mailing list.
+The Chichester Centre for Fairy Tales, Fantasy and Speculative Fiction hosts the FOLKTALES mailing list.
 This list is used to facilitate interdisciplinary discussion of folktales, fairy tales and fantasy literature.
 Contributions may include research enquiries as well information about relevant publications and events.

 To join, please go to:

 The FOLKTALES list is used to facilitate interdisciplinary discussion of folktales, fairy tales and fantasy literature.
 Contributions may include:

 Then click on Join or Leave FOLKTALES and enter your name and email address.
 You can ignore all the other options if not sure about them.

 After your subscription has been confirmed, you will start receiving emails from the list!